webrolls/all-about-node-js/README.md

 var util = require('util');

 function Greetr() {
+	// 2.
+Line below is the way to add all properties and methods which are added to constructor function and not added via prototype
+	// like a super call
+	EventEmitter.call(this);
 	this.greeting = 'Hello world!';
 }

-//Following lines copies all prototype properties and methods from EventEmitter to Greetr, in another works Greetr no inherites EventEmitter util.inherits(Greetr, EventEmitter);
+//1.
+Following lines copies all prototype properties and methods from EventEmitter to Greetr, in another works Greetr no inherites EventEmitter util.inherits(Greetr, EventEmitter);

 Greetr.prototype.greet = function(data) {